 FUSE Fellows are placed at the executive level of local government working with senior leaders of departments and agencies.
 Prospective responsibilities may include thorough data analytics and research, developing enhanced operations and financial models, building change management and strategic planning processes, and/or building broad coalitions to support project implementation efforts.

 Previous FUSE Fellows have tackled a range of community challenges on topics including public safety, education technology, workforce development and sustainability.
-Examples of FUSE Fellows work include the creation of the Silicon Valley Talent Partnership, the development of a strategy to clean up neighborhoods in Los Angeles, and the establishment of new online resources for educators in California.
+Examples of FUSE Fellows work include designing a strategy for community access to Wi-Fi in San Jose, criminal justice reform in St. Louis, Los Angeles county and Washington DC, and implementing a strategy to support Los Angeles County’s Immigrants.

-FUSE Fellows receive training throughout their fellowship drawing from the best practices of leading for-profit, public and social sector organizations, including McKinsey & Company, Stanford Institute of Design (d.school), and the Harvard Kennedy School.
-They also receive hands-on support from a host champion within the local government, an executive coach and the larger FUSE community of staff, alumni and advisors.
+FUSE Fellows receive ample learning opportunities throughout their fellowship drawing from the best practices of leading for-profit, public and social sector organizations.
+They also receive hands-on support from a host champion within the local government, as well as an executive coach and the larger FUSE community of staff, alumni and advisors.